May 2, 2018

 Is there anything Collision and Comprehensive don't cover?

-Collision only covers damages from an accident, so it wouldn't cover car problems stemming from simple wear and tear, such as needing new brake pads, for example.
+Collision insurance only covers damages from an accident, so it wouldn't cover car problems stemming from simple wear and tear, such as needing new brake pads, for example.

 And although Comprehensive does cover almost anything the universe could throw at your car, there are some exceptions.
 For example, while it covers a stolen car, it doesn’t cover items that are stolen from your vehicle, like a purse or phone.
-Also, Comprehensive doesn't cover intentional acts by you.
+Also, Comprehensive insurance doesn't cover intentional acts by you.

-Do you need Collision and Comprehensive coverages?
+Do you need Comprehensive and Collision coverage?

 Otherwise, it's up to you.
 Could you afford to replace your car if it was stolen or totaled in an accident?